awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

 **Exercise: Change the message string**

 After successfully testing the sample application, you can experiment with making a simple modification: change the message string that's returned\.
-Note that the copy of the application code being executed is in the `.aws-sam/build/HelloWorld/` directory \(not the `hello_world/` directory\)\.

-1. Kill the process running `sam local start-api`\.

 1. Edit the `hello_world/app.py` file to change the message string from `'hello world'` to `'Hello World!'`\.

-1. Rebuild your function by running `sam build --use-container`\.

-1. Restart the API Gateway endpoint locally by running `sam local start-api`\.

 1. Reload the test URL in your browser and observe the new string\.

+You will notice that your new code is loaded dynamically, without your having restart the `sam local` process\.

-### Package the Application<a name="gs-ex1-setup-pacakge-app"></a>
+## Step 3: Package the Application<a name="gs-ex1-setup-pacakge-app"></a>

 After testing your application locally, you use the AWS SAM CLI to create a deployment package\.
 You use this package to deploy the application to the AWS Cloud\.

 **Note**
-In the following steps, you create a \.zip file for the contents of the `/build` directory\.
-This directory contains the application code and dependencies\.
+In the following steps, you create a \.zip file for the contents of the `hello_world/` directory, which contains the application code\.
 This \.zip file is the **deployment package** for your serverless application\.
 For more information, see [Creating a Deployment Package \(Python\)]( https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) in the *AWS Lambda Developer Guide*\.

 **To create a Lambda deployment package**